numfocus/DISCOVER-Cookbook/GOVERNANCE.md

         - review content issue
     - *Eligibility:*
         - Invitation only based on roles in NumFOCUS DISC
-        - Must be able to attend editorial meetings roughly once per month
+        - Must be able to attend most editorial meetings, roughly once per month
     - *Current Team:*
         - see [DISCOVER COOKBOOK Editors](https://github.com/orgs/numfocus/teams/discover-cookbook-editors)
 * NumFOCUS DISC Committee
     - *Description:*
-        - members of the disc committee as elected per their charter
+        - members of the DISC committee as elected per its charter
     - *Responsibilities:*
         -  Act as a facilitator in resolving technical and content conflicts
         - Designate new approvers